Emma-Block/howdy/README.md

 ```
 See that it produces at array of strings, each one being the team ID number of one of the teams registered for the tournament.
 To be continued :)

-Hey so I FINALLY got this to open... is there anything else you can have us do?
+Hey so I FINALLY got this to open... is there anything else you can have us do? - Ilina